 Thus, VR strives to total immersion of users.
 We feel the virtual world as if it were the reality.
 Perhaps, this is exactly what scares people.
 But there is a lot of ways to implement VR in business and life at all.

-Virtual Reality and Business
+VR and Business

 However, VR development helps to make a huge step forward in business, science, architecture, medicine, aviation, arts, and games.
 It is the opportunity to learn more, to try actions in a virtual world before doing them in the real one.
 VR allows visualizing a house before building it, making a difficult heart operation, flying a plane for the first time, seeing the processes within cells of an organism.
 It might save money, time, and even rescue lives.
 For companies, VR might bring their business to the whole new level of development.

-For instance, at Crysberry Studio we had a VR project (link: https://crysberry.com/cases/kantar-retail) developed for an enterprise retail company who wanted to create a VR solution simplifying the process of experimenting with shop layout and interior.
-The solution brings innovation into retail store management and considerably reduces its costs.
+For instance, at Crysberry Studio we had a VR project developed for an enterprise retail company who wanted to create a VR solution simplifying the process of experimenting with shop layout and interior.
+The solution brings innovation to retail store management and considerably reduces its costs.
 It also helps the client to manage inventory, do shopper research, and generally try out a store concept or a proposed innovation before spending any money on actual changes.

 According to Statista forecast for VR/AR market size from 2016 to 2022, it is safe to say that businesses that develop and implement Virtual Reality projects have a higher probability to succeed on the market of the future.

 To wrap it up, Virtual Reality is penetrating deeper into our lives every day.
-And in order to keep pace with the times, we should learn more about VR and try to add it to our activities and business.
-In the next articles we will help you to find out how Virtual Reality might be used in different businesses and figure out what Augmented Reality is and its difference from Virtual Reality.
+And in order to keep pace with the times, we should learn more about VR and try to add them to our activities and business.
+In the next articles, we will help you to find out how Virtual Reality might be used in different businesses and figure out what Augmented Reality is and its difference from Virtual Reality.

 So, if you are willing to become an expert in VR topic and want to bring your business to the next level of success, our Crysberry team is here to assist you.